Unboxed-Software/solana-course/content/token22-on-chain.md

 # Lab

-Now let's get some hands-on experience with the `Token Extension Program` on-chain by implementing a generalized token staking program that will accept both `Token Program` and `Token Extension Program` accounts.
+Now let's get some hands-on experience with the `Token Extensions Program` on-chain by implementing a generalized token staking program that will accept both `Token Program` and `Token Extensions Program` accounts.
 As far as staking programs go, this will be a simple implementation with the following design:

 * We'll create a stake pool account to hold all the staked tokens.
 There will only be one staking pool for a given token.
 The program will own the account.
 * Every stake pool will have a state account that will hold information regarding the amount of tokens staked in the pool, etc.